Ever wondered how to get faster internet? This article is for you.

 The internet has come a long way since the days of dial-up connections and slow-to-load web pages.
-Recent technology advances have made internet speeds fast, and information is accessible in an instant—which is why it’s so frustrating when a slow internet connection forces you to wait for information to load.
+Recent technology advances make internet speeds faster than ever.
+Information is accessible in an instant—which is why it’s so frustrating when a slow internet connection forces you to wait for information to load.

 Between streaming online entertainment and multitasking to get your work done, you need fast internet.
-So when you experience lag or connection issues, it may be time to investigate.
-Start with the following five tips.
+Start with the following five tips, and you’ll never Google “how to get fast internet” again.

 1. Check for Router Obstructions